• Mumbai, India

 occupational therapy to improve eye contact, Use Face Painting or Animal Face Masks

-Engage in face painting activities by painting the child’s face and you should allow them to paint your face, too.
+Engage in face-painting activities by painting the child’s face, and you should allow them to paint your face, too.
 This not only adds a fun element but also promotes better eye contact.
-If your child is not fond of painting or is not interested in colours, consider using animal face masks.
+If your child is not fond of painting or is not interested in colors, consider using animal face masks.

-Many children have a fascination with animals, and wearing an animal mask may draw the child’s attention and encourage them to look at you in amazement.
+Many children love animals, and wearing an animal mask may draw the child’s attention and encourage them to look at you in amazement.
 This provides an alternative and enjoyable approach to enhance connection and eye contact during interactions.

 Takeaway